axa-ch/metalsmith-incremental/API.md

 ## metalsmithIncremental

-Returns the selected `metalsmith-incremental` subplugin.
+Returns the selected `metalsmith-incremental` sub plugin.
 Use:

 -   `filter`: to remove unmodified files from the pipeline